 Dennis M. Durao is a partner and graduate of Wheaton College.
 He received his J.D., magna cum laude, from Quinnipiac University School of Law, where he earned numerous academic awards and served as the Articles Editor for the Health Law Journal.
 His article, An Endangered Species: Professional Sports Team Physicians, was published in that journal.
 He was admitted to the Connecticut Bar in 2012, and is also admitted to practice in the United States District Court for the District of Connecticut and Eastern District of New York, as well as the Second Circuit Court of Appeals.

-Andrew J. Glass is an associate and graduate of Elon University.
+Andrew J. Glass is a senior associate and graduate of Elon University.
 He received his J.D. from the University of Connecticut School of Law.
-While in law school, he interned for the Commission on Human Right and Opportunities and worked as a law clerk for Karsten and Tallberg, LLC.
+While in law school, he interned for the Commission on Human Rights and Opportunities and worked as a law clerk for Karsten and Tallberg, LLC.
 In addition, Mr. Glass was Symposium Editor for the Connecticut Journal of International Law and worked with the Law School Mediation Clinic.

-Mr. Karsten is a member of the American Board of Trial Advocates and an emeritus of the Oliver Ellsworth Inn of Court.
+Mr. Karsten was a member of the American Board of Trial Advocates and an emeritus of the Oliver Ellsworth Inn of Court.
 Prior to practicing law, he was a police officer and president of the police union in West Hartford, Connecticut.